 UNOP traces its origin to the United Nations Fund for International Partnerships, which was established on 1 March 1998 by the Secretary-General pursuant to the agreement between the United Nations and the United Nations Foundation, as an autonomous trust fund.
-The purpose of the Fund is to interface with the United Nations Foundation, which was established on 2 February 1998 by Mr. Turner as a public charity to channel $1 billion to United Nations causes within 10 years.
-The agreement was renewed on 18 April 2008 for an additional 10 years ending 31 December 2017 to raise an additional $1 billion in support of United Nations causes.
+The purpose of the Fund is to serve as the interface with the United Nations Foundation, which was established on 2 February 1998 by Mr. Turner as a public charity to channel $1 billion to United Nations causes within 10 years.
+The original Relationship Agreement, as established in 1998 and subsequently renewed in 2007, was revised and the new Revised and Restated Relationship Agreement was signed on 23 October 2014 by the Deputy Secretary-General and the President of the UN Foundation.
+The Agreement renews the partnership for an additional ten year period.

 Partnership Advisory and Outreach Services provide assistance to a variety of entities, including academic institutions, companies, foundations, government agencies and civil society organizations.
 Investment in high-impact initiatives is encouraged by: